Baqend/docker-zookeeper/README.md

 For an example of how we use this image, also see our [tutorial on how to use Storm with Docker Swarm](https://github.com/Baqend/tutorial-swarm-storm).

 **Note:** ZooKeeper only accepts IDs between 1 and 255!

+## Build Process

+All build parameters are provided in file `params.sh`.
+The following command builds and pushes the image with all versions provided in the final:

+	. allVersions.sh build push
+(This is basically just a reminder for us and not interesting for most of you ;-) )